EOTech EXPS3 HD & EFLX CE at SHOT Show 2026 header image

 • • Shake-awake (finally)

-• • Auto-brightness (finally)
+• • Auto-brightness (~100 levels)

-• • Single reticle only
+• • Single reticle at launch

 Holosun AEMS Core X2